RMCrean/practical-python-for-scientists/docs/day2/type_hints.md

 ### Summary:

-Remember, type hints are a way to provide hints to developers and users about the expected types of different objects in your code.
+Type hints are a way to provide hints to developers and users about the expected types of different objects in your code.
 They are not enforced by the Python interpreter at runtime.
 If you want to enforce type checking you can look into tools like [mypy](https://mypy-lang.org/).

 ---